lijit search

 0 comments

-Atmospheric pollution Although atmospheric pollution can have natural sources, for example volcanic eruptions, the term is usually used to refer to the gaseous by-products of man-made processes such as energy production, waste incineration, transport, deforestation and agriculture.
+Although atmospheric pollution can have natural sources, for example volcanic eruptions, the term is usually used to refer to the gaseous by-products of man-made processes such as energy production, waste incineration, transport, deforestation and agriculture.
 During the last 200 years, mankind has begun to significantly alter the composition of the atmosphere through pollution.
-Although air is still made up mostly of oxygen and nitrogen, mankind, through its pollution, has increased the levels of many trace gases, and in some cases, released completely new gases to the atmosphere.
-Some of these trace gases, present in elevated concentrations, can be harmful to both humans and the environment.
+Although air is still made up mostly of oxygen and nitrogen, mankind, through its pollution, has increased the levels...

 Asia pollution